SAP/luigi/docs/luigi-ux-features.md

 ### Responsive application setup

-You can quickly adjust the Luigi application to improve user experience on mobile devices like smartphones or tablets.
+You can quickly adjust the Luigi application to improve user experience on mobile devices, such as smartphones or tablets.
+Here are some examples:

 * Add the following line to your `index.html` file for the Luigi application to render well on a mobile device: